Blog

 Find out more about our pet damage protection and get Total Landlord's 'lets with pets' checklists for landlords and tenants, which will help you make the most of the benefits and reduce the risks of pets in lets.

-For more advice on renting to tenants with pets, read mydeposits guide, Pet rent and pet deposits: A landlord’s guide to lets for pets.
+For more advice on renting to tenants with pets, read mydeposits guide, Pet rent and pet deposits: A landlord’s guide to lets for pets and listen to Landlordzone Pets in rented accommodation podcast.

 Keep up to date on the Renters’ Rights Act

-Our media partner, LandlordZONE, offers exclusive insights and breaking news on the private rented sector.
-Keep up to date with everything you need to know by subscribing to LandlordZONE, the UK’s largest online landlord property news website.
+Our partner, mydeposits, offers exclusive insights and breaking news on the private rented sector.
+Keep up to date with everything you need to know by visiting mydeposits Renters’ Rights Hub, for more information on the act.

-You can also visit Total Landlord's Renters’ Rights Act hub which will be regularly updated as the Act progresses.
+You can also visit Total Landlord's Renters’ Rights Act hub which will be regularly updated.

 Become a Total Landlord.